AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 # Option: Extended Version with additional CCS811 Air Quality Sensor
 It is easy to extend the ESP32-CAM alarm system with an additional [CCS811](https://learn.adafruit.com/adafruit-ccs811-air-quality-sensor) air quality sensor.
 The CCS811 sensor from AMS is a gas sensor that can detect a wide range of Volatile Organic Compounds (VOCs) and is intended for indoor air quality monitoring.
+I use here the eCO2 sensor value which is an eqivalent to the CO2 concentration.
+The sensor can't directly measure the CO2 concentration but it calculates internally the usual CO2 concentration in living rooms based on the concentration of other VOCs.

 The extended programm is stored [here](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/tree/main/AlexaAlarmSystem-Sensor).
 An additional library (Adafruit_CCS811) has to be installed in the Arduino IDE.